 A Birthday Story*

-My 60th, with Tante Teresita at her place, and Chuchi, another friend in Vienna
+My 60th, with Tante Teresita at her place, and Chuchi, another friend in Vienna.

 Another birthday celebration.
 Prost!

 They kept me company until it was time for me to go.
 Then, they volunteered to carry my bag to the train station.
 Hmm, they were, in fact, friendly, I told myself.
-One of the officers helped me find a vacant seat while the other two stayed on the ground – with their German shepherds.
+One of the officers helped me find a vacant seat while the other two stayed on the ground — with their German shepherds.
 When I shook his hand to say goodbye, he asked me shyly, and in a whisper, if the money offer was still valid.
-He could not accept it, he said, in the presence of his colleagues as it would look like he was taking a bribe.
+He could not accept it, he said, in the presence of his colleagues, as it would look like he was taking a bribe.
 And with that, he wished me good luck in Prague and hoped to see me again sometime.
 In your dreams, I wanted to say.

-I arrived in Prague very late in the evening and went straight to the reception and asked about my visa.
+I arrived in Prague very late in the evening, went straight to the reception, and asked about my visa.
 They have it!
 Are you kidding me?
-I called earlier to ask, and you said you didn’t have it?
+“I called earlier to ask, and you said you didn’t have it?”
 I wanted to scream at him, which I didn’t, of course, knowing they could make my life miserable than it had already been since being detained at the border.
 Instead, I went to the bar and ordered a glass of beer.
-I noticed the presence of several sweet-painted ladies –seated at one corner of the lounge, some of them excitedly giggling while comparing notes, I presumed.
-I saw one looking with contempt at the lady who didn’t waste much time approaching me, grabbed a stool, and asked in English if I was Japanese, to which I said, Yes!
-She told me that she was a student at the university, 18 years old, and wanted to know if I would buy her a drink.
+I noticed the presence of several sweet-painted ladies — seated at one corner of the lounge, some of them excitedly giggling while comparing notes, I presumed.
+I saw one looking at the lady with contempt.
+The lady didn’t waste much time; she grabbed a stool and asked in English if I was Japanese, to which I replied, “Yes!”
+She told me she was a university student, 18 years old, and asked if I would buy her a drink.
 She said the beer would be excellent and thanked me with a wet peck on the cheek for my kindness when the beer arrived.
 She wanted to know about my room.
 Search me, but I had no idea why she cared to know!

-Single bed, and very narrow, indeed!
-I tried to discourage her if she had no place to spend the night over.
+“Single bed, and very narrow, indeed!”
+I tried to discourage her if she had no place to spend the night.
 I was sure that was her intention.
 That I snore would be a good alibi had she insisted.
-After a second beer, she said she needed to go to the powder room and be back soon.
+After a second beer, she said she needed to use the powder room and would be back soon.
 Once she was gone, the lady with a sneer came up to me and asked how old I thought the other girl was.
-She said she was eighteen.
+She said she was eighteen, I said.
 “Eighteen, my foot!”
 As if I cared.
 “She’s ancient; she’s 28!”
 She was full of contempt.

 I bought her a drink.
 She was thirsty, she said.
 Japanese, I said when she asked about my nationality.
 I might as well be consistent with my lying, which only made her more interested in me.
-Tokyo, she has heard, was a very crowded and expensive city.
+Tokyo, she has heard, is a very crowded and expensive city.
 I said that I come from a small village miles away from Tokyo, so I’ve never been to Tokyo.
 If only my mother could hear me!
 She would pray the rosary to save my soul from eternal damnation.
 For lying too much!

 I finally made it to Vienna.
 I did not see the border police who scared the living daylights out of me.
 They may not be on duty, but I wasn’t keen on seeing them again.
 Nineteen years later, the memory of them dragging me out of the train with their evil-looking German shepherds still haunts me to this day.
 I always wonder what happened to that tiny hotel restaurant apprentice.
 I wonder if he survived the ordeal or ever recovered from the horror of serving French fries ever.